 First Year and Transfer J.D.
 Students

-For your convenience, please utilize the checklists below to help guide you during your application process.
+please utilize the checklists below to help guide you through the complete application process.

-The Free Application for Federal Student Aid is required for all applicants (unless you're only seeking private loans - this is not common).
+The Free Application for Federal Student Aid is required for ALL applicants (unless you're only seeking private loans or are an international student).
 It is the first step in determining your eligibility for federal aid (loans and work study).
 This is an ANNUAL process.

-This step is required if you are a full-time JD applicant and wish to apply for need-based grant assistance.
-Skip this step if you are a part-time applicant and/or only wish to apply for loans.
+This step is required if you are a JD applicant and wish to apply for our need-based grant assistance for the first time.
+We do not have access to fee waivers for the CSS Profile.
+SKIP THIS STEP if you are an International applicant or only wish to apply for loans only.

 Use School Code 7306.

-After you are admitted you can retrieve your GU Net ID and GUID/Student ID (GUID) credentials from the Status Check Website.
+After you are admitted to Georgetown Law you should retrieve your Georgetown Net ID and Student ID (GUID) credentials from the Office of Admissions' Status Check Website.

 *If you have any issues logging in, please contact the Office of Admissions at email@example.com.

-Once you have your Georgetown Net ID credential you can reset your temporary Georgetown password through Georgetown's Password Management System.
+Once you have your Georgetown Net ID credentials you can reset your temporary Georgetown password through Georgetown's Password Management System.